-As you drive or walk past those who are working (remembering advised Social Distancing if on foot) why not pray for them as they go past.
+As you drive or walk past those who are working why not pray for them as you go past.
 Lift them in a silent prayer to God, He knows them and their situation.
 Those doing postal deliveries, refuse teams and utility workers, to name a few who keep our neighbourhoods working.

 We have a growing prayer team here at Christ Church, if you would like prayer, please add it to the comments box.
 If it is for others please do not include personal details that could identify them to others.